shaktiganesh/qa-process-setup/README.md

 For the REST API,
-- TDD + BDD approach to add new functionalities and test them to the product -Good to have the unit tests(by dev) and the automated behavior tests(by QA team) in the same code base.
+- TDD + BDD approach to add new functionalities and test them to the product -Good to have the unit tests(by dev) and the automated behavior tests(by QA team) in the same code base to enable continous    delivery smoothly
 -New features to be tested will be added as the automated behavior tests within the same sprint by QA team -QA workflow in the sprint- grooming/planning,develop automated behavior tests/run test suite, defect management, QA sign off -100% automation of the new features in the same sprint should be feasible for the REST API tests.